lunatech-labs/lunatech-lunch-planner/docs/README.md

 `Details of a schedule`

 When you press a date to see its details, a new separator called `Menu schedule details` opens.
 There you can make modifications to the details of the schedule, delete it or just cancel and go back to the list of schedules.

+The list of people that is attending the meal in the scheduled day is available, together with extra information provided by the people (information that should contain ingredients the person is allergic to).

+A total summary of diet restrictions of the people attending the meal is also provided.